2023-2024 Undergraduate & Graduate Catalog

 Registration: The process of signing up and paying tuition and fees for courses each semester.

-Residence requirement: The requirement that the final 30 semester hours of coursework before the bachelor's degree be completed at Grand Valley.
-Graduate students must complete a minimum of 24 hours in residency at Grand Valley.
+Residence requirement: The requirement that the final 30 semester hours of coursework before the bachelor's degree must be earned in Grand Valley courses.
+Graduate students must complete a minimum of 24 Grand Valley semester hours to earn a graduate degree.

-Scholarship: Financial assistance to students awarded on the basis of academic achievement.
+Scholarship: Financial assistance to students awarded based on academic achievement.
 Financial need may or may not be a factor.

 Semester: A unit of time, 15 weeks long, in the academic calendar.

-Semester hour: The unit of academic credit, usually meaning the pursuit of a subject for one period a week for one semester.
+Semester hour: The unit of academic credit, usually meaning the pursuit of a subject for one hour a week for one semester.
+See credit-hour.

 Senior institution: An institution of higher education offering baccalaureate programs.
 Grand Valley is a public senior institution.